praveenraghuvanshi/praveenraghuvanshi.github.io/part-1/README.md

     - India
         - Confirmed Vs Deaths Vs Recovered

-**Note** : Graphs/Plots may not render in GitHub due to secutiry reasons, however if you run this notebook locally/binder they will render.
+**Note** : Graphs/Plots may not render in GitHub due to security reasons, however if you run this notebook locally/binder they will render.

 ### 1. Define Application wide Items